anishs37/anishs37/README.md

 ![Header](https://github.com/anishs37/anishs37/blob/main/AnishSusarlaFariBanner.png?raw=true)

 ## Hey there!
+My name is Anish Susarla and I am the Chief Technology Officer at Fari, where we are automating the hotel back of house, creating the invisible engine behind every stay.
+You can learn more about us <a href="https://getfari.com/" target="_blank">here</a>

-My name is Anish Susarla and I am a student at NYU's Stern School of Business completing a double major in Business, Technology, and Entrepreneurship (BTE) along with Computer Science.
+I graduated NYU's Stern School of Business with a double major in Business, Technology, and Entrepreneurship (BTE) along with Computer Science.

 Most of my Computer Science experience lies in machine learning, where I have worked with researchers at multiple institutions to develop novel ML models.
 One such project, where we developed a novel COVID-19 prediction model, was accepted for publication and presentation at the 2022 ACM SIGSPATIAL conference (the paper can be viewed <a href="https://dl.acm.org/doi/abs/10.1145/3557995.3566122" target="_blank">here</a>).

 I was also the founding machine learning engineer at <a href="https://vytal.ai/" target="_blank">Vytal</a>, where I developed and integrated the gaze-tracking model for our quantitative brain health application, working with researchers from leading institutions in the process.

-I'm also building Fari and will continue to do so this summer!
-Stay tuned for the journey : )

 In my free time, I like to play tennis, listen to music, and complete typing tests!